cclin130/moot_scoring_app/README.md

 The program will output the following three files:

--scores_full_[date].csv: the same csv as the one with all the scores with an additional column showing adjusted scores
+- scores_full_[date].csv: the same csv as the one with all the scores with an additional column showing adjusted scores

--scores_individual_[date].csv: csv of each individuals' average scores (adjusted and non-adjusted), ordered by score
+- scores_individual_[date].csv: csv of each individuals' average scores (adjusted and non-adjusted), ordered by score

--scores_team_[date].csv: csv of each teams' average scores (adjusted and non-adjusted), ordered by score
+- scores_team_[date].csv: csv of each teams' average scores (adjusted and non-adjusted), ordered by score

 ## How the program works